jshafto/app_academy_notes/w7_learning_objectives.md

 // branches (invokes itself) would also depend on n
 // in a simple case, you could do that with a for loop
-// can't think of an iterative example here either function factorial (n) {
+// can't think of an iterative example here either

+// a good example of an O(n!) algorithm would be
+// getting every possible subset of any length from
+// a set of items
+function factorial (n) {
     if (n === 1) return;